aegoroff/rlox/README.md

 # rlox

-**rlox** is a Rust implementation of the Lox programming language, featuring both a tree-walk interpreter and a bytecode virtual machine.
+**rlox** is a Rust implementation of the Lox programming language from [Crafting Interpreters book](https://craftinginterpreters.com/) , featuring both a tree-walk interpreter and a bytecode virtual machine.
 The project is modular, with separate crates for the scanner, interpreter, compiler, and the main CLI application.

 ## Project Structure